The heterogeneous impact of the EU-Canada agreement with causal machine learning: Results

 \section{Results}

-In this section, we discuss the findings of our application to both a product-level and a multiproduct firm-level investigation.
-For each case, we introduce separate exercises for the intensive and extensive trade margins.
+In this section, we discuss the findings of our application.
+We perform two exercises: one at the product-destination level, where we also introduce the notions of intensive and extensive margins; another at the firm-product level, which implies we select multiproduct firms with their product portfolios.
 In each case, we start by describing the specific design of the matrix structure that we draw before running the estimator.
 Then, we report the prediction accuracies always needed to validate the model.
-Finally, we comment on the results with the help of a few post-estimation statistics.
+Finally, we comment on the results using a few post-estimation statistics.